Marco Trungelliti

-Marco Trungelliti (/es/; born 31 January 1990) is an Argentine professional tennis player and competes mainly on the ATP Challenger Tour and ITF Futures, both in singles and doubles.
+Marco Trungelliti (/es/; born 31 January 1990) is an Argentine professional tennis player who competes mainly on the ATP Challenger Tour.
+On 6 April 2026, Trungelliti reached a career-high singles ranking of world No. 76 and became the second-oldest man (since 1973) in the Open Era, at age 36, to debut in the top 100 in the ATP rankings, after reaching the final in Marrakech.
+He also reached a best doubles ranking of No. 174 on 1 April 2013.

-On 4 March 2019, he achieved his best singles rankings of world No. 112.
-On 1 April 2013, he peaked at No. 174 in the doubles rankings.

 Trungelliti has reached 34 career singles finals with a record of 15 wins and 19 losses which includes a 6–11 record in ATP Challenger Tour finals.
 In addition, he has reached 13 doubles finals with a record of 7 wins and 6 losses which included a 3–3 record in ATP Challenger Tour finals.